seandhanda/Home/README.md

-# SEAN DHANDA || BUCS-Combined Major in Business and Computer Science
+# Sean Dhanda || UBC SAUDER BUCS-Combined Major in Business and Computer Science

 ABOUT ME